vered1986/panic/README.md

 #### Relation Classification

-In this task, noun-compounds are annotated to a predefined set of relations, and the model has to predict the correct relation between the constituents of an unobserved compound.
+In this task, noun-compounds are annotated to a pre-defined set of relations, and the model has to predict the correct relation between the constituents of an unobserved compound.
 For example, `olive oil` may belong to the `SOURCE` relation while `morning meeting` belongs to the `TIME` relation.